-Over the past twelve days we've talked about the importance of centering into the soul of who you really are in order to calm your mind and listen to your body.
+Over the past nine days we've talked about the importance of centering into the soul of who you really are in order to calm your mind and listen to your body.

 We've talked about places where you find peace (like your playground) and places where you learn valuable lessons from your teachers.